david-jones10/eigen_highlights/README.md

 <br />

 <h2><code>dangerouslySetInnerHtml</code> requires proper sanitisation</h2>
-<p>Relatively safe as the content in selections is unlikely to contain dangerous code in and of itself, but it is possible to insert dangerous code with this.  </p>
+<p>Relatively safe in this context as the content in selections is based on a known object, but it is possible to insert malicious code using dangerouslySetInnerHtml.</p>
-<p><b>Potential solution:</b> Proper sanitisation with or even an altogether different solution.
-Ref: <a href='https://stackoverflow.com/questions/64261021/sanitizers-vs-dangerouslysetinnerhtml'>https://stackoverflow.com/questions/64261021/sanitizers-vs-dangerouslysetinnerhtml</a></p>
+<p><b>Potential solution:</b> Proper sanitisation of HTML with tools such as <a href='https://www.npmjs.com/package/dompurify'>DOMPurify</a> or even an altogether different solution.</p>

 <br />